doppar/docs/3.x/responses.md

 Route::get('/', fn () => collect([1, 2, 3, 4]));
 ```

-> Did you know you can also return Eloquent collections from your routes or controllers?
+> Did you know you can also return Entity collections from your routes or controllers?
 They will automatically be converted to JSON.

 ## Response Objects
 Typically, you won't just be returning simple strings or arrays from your route actions.
 Instead, you will be returning full `Phaseolies\Http\Response` instances.